mellotanica/uARM/README.txt

 ###### RUNNING #######

-Ihe executable is named uarm and is located inside the main directory after running ./compile and in /usr/bin after installation; it takes the standard qt parameters as input.
+The executable is named uarm and is located inside the main directory after running ./compile and in /usr/bin after installation; it takes the standard qt parameters as input.